ryfz081/amads/docs/developer_notes/design.rst

     will be adjusted).

 ``.flatten()``
     Convert a measured score into a flat score.
 Parts are preserved or collapsed based on an optional parameter.
-Tied notes are always merged because ties can become ambiguous when hierarchy is removed.
+Tied notes are always merged because we assume ties are not useful in this context.
 Non-Note events are not retained in Part(s) because they might only be relevant within the hierarchy of a measured score.
 However, non-Note events can be inserted into a flat score.

 ``.collapse_parts()``
-    Merge the notes of selected Parts and Staffs into a flat score.
+    Merge the notes of selected Parts and Staffs into a flat score with one Part.
+When called with not part or staff selection, all notes are combined this is equivalent to ``.flatten(collapse=True)``.

 Flattened Scores
 ~~~~~~~~~~~~~~~~